Witchcraft in Africa

+In the Central African Republic, hundreds of people are convicted of witchcraft yearly, with reports of violence against accused women.
 In west Kenya, there have been cases of accused witches being burned to death in their homes by mobs.
 Malawi faces a similar issue of child witchcraft accusations, with traditional healers and some Christian counterparts involved in exorcisms, causing abandonment and abuse of children.

 In Nigeria, Pentecostal pastors have intertwined Christianity with witchcraft beliefs for profit, leading to the torture and killing of accused children.
 Sierra Leone's Mende people see witchcraft convictions as beneficial, as the accused receive support and care from the community.
+In precolonial Tio society (modern-day Republic of Congo), evil was believed to be caused by spirits called apfu, and illness and death caused by witchcraft, with the threat of feuds and witchcraft accusations fostering the unity of a household or village.
 In Zulu culture, healers known as sangomas protect people from witchcraft and evil spirits through divination, rituals and mediumship.